Jacopo Ferri: Loan to Piacenza and Renate

 On 14 July 2017, Ferri was signed by Serie C side Piacenza on a season-long loan deal.
-On 30 July, Ferri made his debut for Piacenza in a 1–0 home win over Massese in the first round of Coppa Italia, he was replaced by Massimo Carollo in the 89th minute.
+On 30 July, Ferri made his debut for Piacenza in a 1–0 home win over Massese in the first round of Coppa Italia.
+He was replaced by Massimo Carollo in the 89th minute.
 On 12 August he played in the second round as a substitute replacing Simone Dalla Latta in the 89th minute of a 2–1 away defeat against Crotone.
 On 27 August he made his Serie C debut for Piacenza as a substitute replacing Andrea Nobile in the 46th minute of a 2–0 away defeat against Monza.
 In January 2018, Ferri was re-called to Roma leaving Piacenza with 7 appearances, only 1 as a starter, and 1 assist.

 On 31 January 2018, he was loaned to Serie C club Renate on a 6-month loan deal.
 On 21 March he made his Serie C debut for Renate as a substitute replacing Francesco Finocchio in the 83rd minute of a 2–2 away draw against Gubbio.
 Ferri ended his 6-month loan to Renate with only 4 appearances, all as a substitute.

 International career

 Ferri represented Italy only at Under-19 level.
-On 6 September 2013, Ferri made his debut at U-19 level as a substitute replacing Luca Crecco in the 62nd minute of a 1–0 home win over Bulgaria U-19.
-On 10 September 2013 he played his first match as a starter for Italy U-19, a 1–1 away draw against Netherlands U-19, he was replaced by Alessandro Capello in the 59th minute.
+On 6 September 2013, Ferri made his debut at the U-19 level as a substitute, replacing Luca Crecco in the 62nd minute of a 1–0 home win over Bulgaria U-19.
+On 10 September 2013, he played his first match as a starter for Italy U-19, a 1–1 away draw against Netherlands U-19, he was replaced by Alessandro Capello in the 59th minute.
 Ferri played also two matches in the 2014 UEFA European Under-19 Championship qualifying round, a 2–0 defeat against Israel U-19 and a 5–0 win over Liechtenstein U-19.